-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES Year Ended December 31, 2021
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES Year Ended December 31, 2022

-Amounts Reported for Governmental Activities in the Statement of Activities are Different Because: Net Changes in Fund Balances - Total Governmental Funds \$ 7,391 Repayment of long-term debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-This amount includes the payment of bond principal \$765,000, and change in bond premium \$990 for the year.
-765,990 Change in Net Position of Governmental Activities \$ 773,381
+Amounts Reported for Governmental Activities in the Statement of Activities are Different Because:

+Net Changes in Fund Balances - Total Governmental Funds \$ 94,973 Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+This is the depreciation expense for the year.
+(138,007) Repayment of long-term debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+This amount is the 010 000 payment of bond principal.
+Change in Net Position of Governmental Activities \$ 910,000